-The designers each have a studio in the Saint Louis Fashion Incubator and access to shared resources: cut and sew capabilities, a reference library, conference and meeting rooms, office equipment, and a small retail boutique to show their lines.
-And in addition to their work with faculty at the Olin Business School and Sam Fox School of Design and Visual Arts, they are collaborating with one another, with local fashion-oriented businesses such as Caleres, and with fashion industry leaders on our National Advisory Committee.
+Each designer has a studio in the Saint Louis Fashion Incubator and access to shared resources: cut and sew capabilities, a reference library, conference and meeting rooms, office equipment, and a small retail boutique to show their lines.
+In addition to their work with faculty at the Olin Business School and Sam Fox School of Design and Visual Arts, the designers are collaborating with one another, with local fashion-oriented businesses such as Caleres, and with fashion industry leaders on our National Advisory Committee.

 With its partners, the SLFF is stimulating local interest in the fashion industry and awareness of global fashion trends.
 Local business owners and designers offer access to programs, training, presentations, and the Saint Louis Fashion Incubator facility for a small annual fee.
 The public is invited to participate in pop-up sales by local and national designers, lectures and workshops.
 In addition, the designers will serve as fashion ambassadors in the community, mentoring high school and college students and other aspiring designers.

 In the end — within 5 years — we expect to create a collection of successful stand-alone St. Louis-based fashion companies, with sustainable business models that are attracting funding from local or national venture capitalists.